w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 the treasury and represent the funds on the network.
 However, creating _sub_-treasuries that correspond to each collective is also possible.

-Rather than have a spam-worthy amount of referenda, of which all are subject to the main treasury, the overarching Polkadot Treasury can allocate funds to each sub-treasury (through governance), of which each respective collective can pay out as needed, depending on their specific rule set.
+Rather than have many amount of referenda on the relay chain, the overarching Polkadot Treasury can allocate funds to each sub-treasury (through governance), of which each respective collective can pay out as needed, depending on their specific rule set.

-At the core level, sub-treasuries are different instances of the treasury pallet.
+Sub-treasuries are different instances of the treasury pallet.
 New treasuries could be added to respective system chains through governance by adding more instances of this pallet.

+For now, you will most likely see new treasuries being added in association to various collectives, such as the _Fellowship Treasury_ on the _Collectives_ system parachain.

+## Multi-Asset Treasury Support

-Furthermore, the use of [cross-consensus messaging](./learn-xcm.md) would also mean that these treasuries can support multiple asset types.
-[See this guide for more detail.](./learn-guide-multi-asset-treasury.md
+The use of [cross-consensus messaging](./learn-xcm.md) would also mean that these treasuries can support multiple asset types, and thus can spend assets other than DOT held within the treasury.
+These assets have a few requirements:

+1. The asset is listed on the [AssetHub system parachain](https://assethub-polkadot.subscan.io/).
+2. The asset has sufficient liquidity/support.
+3. The asset has a set conversion rate, as per OpenGov referenda on the Treasurer track (set via the asset rate pallet).
+4. The asset must be approved and onboarded via OpenGov to become spendable via the treasury as a valid spend method.

 ## Bounties